ranisalt/node-argon2/README.md

 1. Node 12.x, 14.x, 16.x
 2. Ubuntu 18.04, Alpine Linux, Windows Server 2019, macOS Catalina 10.15

-If your plaform is below the above requirements, you can follow the [Before Installing](#before-installing) section below to manually compile from source.
+If your platform is below the above requirements, you can follow the [Before Installing](#before-installing) section below to manually compile from source.
 It is also always recommended to build from source to ensure consistency of the compiled module.

 ### Before Installing
-> You can skip this section if the prebuilt binaries works for you.
+> You can skip this section if the prebuilt binaries work for you.

-You **MUST** have a **node-gyp** global install before proceeding with install, along with GCC >= 5 / Clang >= 3.3.
+You **MUST** have a **node-gyp** global install before proceeding with the install, along with GCC >= 5 / Clang >= 3.3.
 On Windows, you must compile under Visual Studio 2015 or newer.